-Classic Tuna Melts are a staple menu item at our home.
-A great, tasty, weeknight meal that includes Albacore tuna, celery, onion, and spices on an english muffin, topped with cheese!
+Open Faced Tuna Melts are a staple menu item at our home.
+A great, tasty, weeknight meal that includes canned tuna, celery, red onion, and spices – all piled high on bread, topped with cheese!

 In fact, I didn’t intend to blog these little glorious things.
 But I decided – what the heck.
 Not EVERYONE knows how to make Classic Tuna Melts.
 But honestly, mine have evolved since childhood, thanks to my goal of never eating that block of processed cheese (starts with a V) ever again.

 - Tuna – I used two large cans of Albacore Tuna in water for this recipe.
 Drain it well, and chop up the big chunks.

 - Celery – Gives the melts a nice wholesome crunch.

 - Onion – Red onion is my fav in tuna melts, but green onions would work as well.